-Traditional Indian tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!
+Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

-Traditional Indian tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!
+Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

-Couldn't load pickup availability
+Unable to load pickup service availability

 About the product:

-→ Name/Type: Traditional Indian Tabla
+→ Name/ Type: Traditional Indian Tabla

 🌍 Origin: North India